gtfactslab/CrazySim/README.md

 The trajectory type can be changed to a horizontal circle, vertical circle, helix, or a lemniscate trajectory by changing the variable "trajectory_type" in the CrazyflieMPC class.

 ## Usage
+Currently, users have to restart Gazebo after each CFLib connect and disconnect cycle.
+Supporting a restart cycle without restarting Gazebo is on the list of things to do.

 ### Start up SITL
 Open a terminal and run
 ```bash